-- (i) Upon filing a report of an unsafe condition with the Department, the owner of the building, his or her agent, or the person in charge of the building shall immediately commence such repairs or reinforcements and any other appropriate measures such as erecting sidewalk sheds, fences, and safety netting as may be required to secure the safety of the public and to make the building's walls and appurtenances thereto conform to the provisions of the Administrative Code. - (ii) All unsafe conditions shall be corrected within thirty (30) days from the submission of the critical examination report. - (iii) Within two weeks after repairs to correct the unsafe condition have been completed, the QEWI shall inspect the premises.
-The QEWI shall obtain permit sign-offs as appropriate and shall promptly file with the Department a detailed amended report stating the revised report status of the building, along with a filing fee as specified in the rules of the Department.
+- (i) Upon filing a report of an unsafe condition with the Department, the owner of the building, his or her agent, or the person in charge of the building [shall] must immediately commence such repairs or reinforcements and any other appropriate measures such as erecting sidewalk sheds, fences, and safety netting as may be required to secure the safety of the public and to make the building's walls and appurtenances [thereto] conform to the provisions of the Administrative Code. - (ii) All unsafe conditions [shall] must be corrected within [thirty (30)] ninety (90) days from the submission of the critical examination report.

+- (iii) If, due to the scope of the repairs, the unsafe conditions cannot be corrected within the required 90 days, the QEWI must recommend a timeframe for repairs as noted in item (K) of subparagraph (iii) of paragraph (3) of subdivision (c).
+The owner of the building is responsible for ensuring that the conditions described in the critical examination report as unsafe are corrected and all actions recommended by the QEWI are completed within this timeframe.
+The owner must notify the Department of any deviation from the timeframe to make corrections as specified in QEWI's report.
+The subsequent report must include supporting documents from the QEWI justifying the request for a new time frame. - [(iii)] (iv) Within two weeks after repairs to correct the unsafe condition have been completed, the QEWI [shall] must inspect the premises.
+The QEWI [shall obtain permit sign-offs as appropriate and shall] must promptly file with the Department a detailed amended report stating the revised report status of the building, along with a filing fee as specified in the rules of the Department and the owner must obtain permit sign-offs as appropriate.
 If the report is not acceptable and is rejected by the Department, a revised report must be filed within forty-five (45) days of the date of the Department's rejection.
-If the report is not acceptable after two (2) rejections, a new amended filing fee as specified in the rules of the department is required.
-Sheds or other protective measures shall remain in place until an amended report is accepted; however, the QEWI may request permission for the removal of the shed upon submission of a signed and sealed statement certifying that an inspection was conducted, the conditions were corrected and the shed is no longer required.
-Permission to remove the shed may be granted in the Commissioner's sole discretion. - (iv) The Commissioner may grant an extension of time of up to ninety (90) days to complete the repairs required to remove an unsafe condition upon receipt and review of an initial extension application submitted by the QEWI, together with: - (A) A copy of the original report for that report filing cycle and all required documentation submitted with such report; - (B) Notice that the premises have been secured for public safety by means of a shed, fence, or other appropriate measures as may be required; - (C) A copy of the contract indicating scope of work to remedy unsafe conditions; - (D) The QEWI's estimate of length of time required for repairs;

-- (E) A statement of all applicable permit requirements; - (F) A notarized affidavit by the owner of the building that work will be completed within the time of the QEWI's stated estimate; and - (G) a fee as specified in the rules of the Department.
+If the report is not acceptable after two (2) rejections, a new amended filing fee as specified in the rules of the [department]Department is required.
+Sheds or other protective measures [shall] must remain in place until an amended report is accepted; however, the QEWI may request permission for the removal of the shed upon submission of a signed and sealed statement certifying that an inspection was conducted, the conditions were corrected and the shed is no longer required.
+Permission to remove the shed may be granted in the Commissioner's sole discretion. - [(iv)] (v) The Commissioner may grant an extension [of time] of up to ninety (90) days to complete the repairs required to remove an unsafe condition upon receipt and review of an initial extension application submitted by the QEWI, together with: - [(A) A copy of the original report for that report filing cycle and all required documentation submitted with such report; - (B)] (A) Notice that the premises have been secured for public safety by means of a shed, fence, or other appropriate measures as may be required; - [(C)] (B) A copy of the contract indicating scope of work to remedy unsafe conditions; - [(D)] (C) The QEWI's estimate of length of time required for repairs; - [(E)] (D) A statement of all applicable permit requirements; - [(F)] (E) A notarized affidavit by the owner of the building that work will be completed within the time of the QEWI's stated estimate; and - [(G) a] (F) A fee as specified in the rules of the Department.